 Cognitive testing – Your child may be given a standardized intelligence test or an informal cognitive assessment.

-Adaptive functioning assessment – Your child may be evaluated for her/his ability to function, problem-solve, and adapt in real-life situations.
-This may include testing social, nonverbal, and verbal skills, as well as the ability to perform daily tasks such as dressing and feeding him or herself.
+Adaptive functioning assessment – Your child may be evaluated for their ability to function, problem-solve, and adapt in real-life situations.
+This may include testing social, nonverbal, and verbal skills, as well as the ability to perform daily tasks such as dressing and feeding themselves.